Yandex Taxi: Global expansion

-As of 2022, Yandex.Taxi operates in more than 1,000 cities, include 300 large cities in Russia, Belarus, Armenia, Kyrgyzstan, Moldova, Georgia, Kazakhstan, Latvia, Lithuania, Estonia, Uzbekistan, Serbia.
+As of 2022, Yandex.Taxi operates in more than 1,000 cities, include 300 large cities in Russia, Belarus, Armenia, Kyrgyzstan, Moldova, Georgia, Kazakhstan, Uzbekistan, Serbia.
 In addition to the taxi service, in some countries, Yandex.Taxi operates food tech, food delivery and cargo platforms.

 Belarus

 The service launched on 25 February 2016.
 It started in Minsk, but now operates in all six regional centers and multiple cities in the country.
 In March 2019 the service introduced an insurance product for riders and drivers connected to the service.

 Armenia

 Operating in 15 of its cities, Yandex.Taxi has one of its most visible presences in Armenia.
 It started operating in Yerevan on 1 July 2016.
 In 2017, the service sponsored a computer programming school for high schoolers in Gyumri and Vanadzor.